Injera: Meet Ethiopia’s Favorite Bread

 Learn More About Ethiopian Cuisine

 One of the most distinctive aspects of Ethiopian cuisine is the use of spices and herbs.
 Ethiopian dishes are known for their bold and complex flavors, which are achieved through the careful blending of spices such as berbere, a fiery spice blend made from chili peppers, garlic, ginger, and a variety of other spices.
+This blend of spices has influenced the cuisines all over the region and can be found in traditional dishes of Burundi, Eritrea, and all over the horn of Africa.

 In addition to spices, Ethiopian cuisine also features a wide variety of vegetables, legumes, and grains.
 Lentils, chickpeas, and split peas are commonly used in stews and curries, while vegetables like cabbage, carrots, and potatoes are often included.